Valley View Center: Valley View Cinema 1 & 2 (1975–1991) / Radio One (2002–2017)

 In 1975, a twin-screen movie theater owned and operated by General Cinema Corporation was added to the northeast corner of the mall.
 The theater, formally known as Valley View Cinema 1 & 2, closed in 1991.
 The facade of the movie theater was then boarded up and the interior furnishings were stripped out.
-The 13240 sqft space remained empty until it was renovated in late 2001 by Radio One to house radio stations KBFB and KSOC.
+The 13240 sqft space remained empty until it was renovated in late 2001 by Radio One to house radio stations KBFB and KZMJ.
 Renovation included leveling the sloping floors in the theater and installing new air-conditioning and heating units.
 Officially opened in January 2002, the broadcast studios, located on the mall's second level, are in what were originally the former theater's projection rooms.
 The area that originally housed the box office counters became the reception desk and part of one movie theater was retained as a 150-seat auditorium.
 The facility also included a small basketball court, two production studios, a mix room, a newsroom, and office space.
 Both radio stations closed their respective spaces and relocated to new, separate locations in 2017.